 Anal fissures are cracks or disruptions on the surface of skin around the anus.
 Anal fissures can be compared to small wounds that may be the cause of acute or chronic pain, irritations, itching and difficulties while defecating.
 These fissures are present inside the anus, mainly in the area where the skin within the rectum meets the skin of the anus.
 Now that you know what anal fissures are, you would also want to know what causes them.

 Anal fissures can be a consequence of breakdown within the anal wall, just like a split lip which is undeniably very painful and tough to treat.
 If you are suspicious about an having anal fissure, you should look for the symptoms.
 Possible signs of problem can arise when you see a visible tear in the skin that is around your anus.
 Other signs include severe pain in the anal area especially during bowel movements, streaks of blood on your stools and burning sensation in your anal or the surrounding area.
-A small lump of skin next to the skin tear may also be suspicious.You can start using an anal fissure ointment to help reduce the painful symptoms of anal fissures.
+A small lump of skin next to the skin tear may also be suspicious.You can start using an hemorrhoid cream to help reduce the painful symptoms of anal fissures.